 ALSA support for all types of audio interfaces thanks to fully modularized sound drivers, can manage up to eight audio devices at the same time, access hardware MIDI functionality, perform hardware mixing of multiple channels, and more.

-Users typically interact with ALSA using alsamixer, a graphical mixer program that can used to configure sound settings and adjust the volume of individual channels.
+Users typically interact with ALSA using alsamixer, a graphical mixer program that can be used to configure sound settings and adjust the volume of individual channels.
 Alsamixer runs in the terminal, and you can invoke it just by typing its name.
 One particularly useful keyboard command is activated by hitting the M key.
 This command toggles channel muting, and it’s a fairly common fix to many questions posted on Linux discussion boards.

 Open Sound System (OSS)